 In the event of serious incidents with a significant international impact, international coordination of incident management is required.
-For international disruptions lasting longer than 3 days and which have a major impact on international rail traffic, international crisis management applies.
+For international disruptions longer than 3 days with a high impacton international traffic, the IM will take the International Contingency Management (ICM) Handbook into account when cooperating with other IMs.

 Freight corridors act as facilitators for disruption management and the communication process.
 Together with the infrastructure managers concerned, they have developed traffic diversion overviews and operational scenarios.
-A reference to the diversion overview and the scenarios can also be found in Chapter 5 of Book 4 of the Corridor Information Document (see point 1.7.1 of this network statement).
+A reference to the diversion overview and the scenarios can also be found in Chapter 5 of section 4 of the Corridor Information Document (see point 1.7.1 of this network statement).

 In the event of major international disruptions on a line or in a facility, consultations are held with the infrastructure managers of neighbouring countries with a view to possible traffic diversions and the modification or cancellation of certain journeys.
 It is agreed which trains will run when and via which border crossing.
-An incident is also created in TIS (see point 6.4) so that the infrastructure managers of the neighbouring countries and the infrastructure managers of the freight corridors concerned are informed.
-At agreed times there are telephone conferences during which the situation is discussed and the agreements are adjusted where necessary.
-Initially, the adjustments will be made in real time by Traffic Control.
+An incident is also created in the Incident Management Tool of TIS (see point 6.4) so that the infrastructure managers of the neighbouring countries and the infrastructure managers of the freight corridors concerned are informed.
+At agreed times there are telephone conferences during which the situation is discussed, and the agreements are adjusted where necessary.
+Initially, the adjustments will be made in real time by Central Dispatch.
 In a further phase, the adapted train service will be incorporated into a "train service" bulletin.